 Schools in Birmingham are seeking skilled and motivated volunteers who are committed to improving education and making a positive difference to children’s futures.

-School governors are the most important volunteer workforce in education.
-It is a rewarding role that provides an excellent opportunity for personal development in a unique environment.
+School Governors are the most important volunteer workforce in education.
+It’s a rewarding role that provides an excellent opportunity for personal development in a unique environment.

 A full training programme is available and an advice team is on hand to provide support and guidance.
-A copy of the training programme can be found on the Governor Training page by following this link.
+Please download, complete and return our booking form below for a place on a governor training course.

 School governors have the right to reasonable time off from work for their public duties.
 Some companies allow paid time off, so check with your employer.